 A car is considered totaled when the insurance company determines it will cost more to repair than the vehicle is worth.
 However, insurance companies often pick a figure that’s considerably lower than the vehicle’s actual cash value, because more damage is typically found once repairs have begun.
 That amount is called the “total loss threshold.”
 The legal threshold varies by state, but is typically between 60% and 100 of a vehicle’s value.

 If you’re in the market for new auto insurance, SoFi can help.
-We partner with Gabi to bring you a true comparison insurance shopping experience, using the right mix of technology and human interaction.
+We partner with Experian to bring you a true comparison insurance shopping experience, using the right mix of technology and human interaction.

 What is the percentage before a car it totaled?